Sautéed Vegetables

 How Long To Sauté Vegetables

-Sauté vegetables on medium-high heat for 3 to 5 minutes.
-Sautéing vegetables at a high heat allows the vegetables to caramelize while the moisture locks in.
+Sauté vegetables on medium high heat for 3 to 5 minutes.
+Sautéing vegetables at a high heat compared to low/medium heat allows the vegetables to caramelize while the moisture locks in.

-Be sure not to overcook your vegetables so they lose their crunch and nutrients.
+Be sure not to overcook your vegetables, so they lose their crunch and nutrients.
+You are aiming to make crisp vegetables with a tender interior.

 Can You Sauté Frozen Vegetables